 Millennials are a misunderstood yet seriously sought-after demographic in the marketing world.
-Every marketer longs to attract millennials — since they’re the largest living generation with such tech-driven natures — but there’s something entirely different about Gen Y that makes appealing to them a notoriously difficult task.
+Every digital marketer longs to attract millennials since they’re the largest living generation with such tech-driven nature.
+Still, there’s something entirely different about Gen Y that makes appealing to them a notoriously difficult task.

 “Millennials are eschewing the old way of doing things: they don’t click on banner ads, buy print magazines, read snail mail or watch traditional network television.
 It begs the question: Is going viral on Snapchat the only way to reach millennials?” asks Antoniya Koleva Zorluer from Business2Community.

 Although this is one way to garner engagement from millennials, it’s not the only way to effectively connect with them.
-As captivated by social media as this group of 20-something year olds seem to be, it’s not their only digital focus.
+Although most of these 20-something year-olds are captivated by social media, it isn’t their only digital focus.
 In fact, millennials spend just as much time, if not more, diving into their email inbox each day.

-If you’re interested in email marketing and are looking to market to millennial group members, you firstly shouldn’t assume that simply sending messages to members of the right demographic is going to have any impact.
-Engagement with the Gen Y group requires a lot more tact and depth if you truly want to resonate with them.
+If you’re interested in email marketing and looking to market to millennials, don’t assume that simply sending messages is going to have any impact.
+Engagement with the Gen Y group requires much more tact and depth if you truly want to resonate with them.

 So what do you need to do to make your relevant recipients open, read and react to your emails?
 Check out this quick list of the best ways to appeal to the younger demographic.